Platelet-Rich Plasma (concentration of platelets rich in growth factors) has been used for regenerative medicine purposes for some time now.

 PRP has been explored for its potential role in helping patients who use Assisted Reproductive Technology to improve Endometrial Receptivity.

 A study published in the Journal of Assisted Reproduction and Genetics explains how.

 The titanium alloy used for osteoporosis prosthetics after a joint reconstructive surgery may have less-than-satisfying bone regeneration and bioactivity.

 3D-printed porous titanium covered with freeze-dried PRP may help encourage bone marrow mesenchymal stem cell attachment and more.

 Results of a recent study may give obese or overweight patients with knee osteoarthritis something to ponder.

 After 6-12 months, the intra-articular PRP injections for knee osteoarthritis seemed to provide heightened joint function and better pain reduction than injections of hyaluronic acid.

 PRP may not be just for wound healing.
-Activated PRP has shown to affect wound infections (like chronic ulcers) and bone infection.
+Activated PRP has shown to affect wound infections (like chronic ulcers) and bone infections.
 Read more.

 PRP’s use in treating cancer is complicated.
 Research is still undergoing, as PRP may influence the growth of tumors.
 However, PRP with immunotherapy may help treat non-muscle invasive bladder cancer.
 Explore the topic yourself.